kjm789/kbolt/README.md

 # kbolt
 Java Web Application Docker Stack

-Implementation was inspired from living with a deveops mindset in a non-deveops work environment.
-Also, this allows me to start playing with Docket and the Docker remote API.
+Allows me to start playing with Docket and the Docker remote API.

 This project was influenced by various works on the nets.
 They are as follows: